af-silva/path_detector_v2/README.md

 To cite the work use:

->Silva, André, Ricardo Mendonça, and Pedro Santana.
-"Monocular Trail Detection and Tracking Aided by Visual SLAM for Small Unmanned Aerial Vehicles." arXiv preprint arXiv:1806.08331 (2018).
+>A. Silva, R. Mendonça and P. Santana.
+Monocular Trail Detection and Tracking Aided by Visual SLAM for Small Unmanned Aerial Vehicles.
+Journal of Intelligent & Robotic Systems (in press), DOI: 10.1007/s10846-019-01033-x, 2019.

 The article can be found [here](https://arxiv.org/abs/1806.08331)